-So write it down anything, north is higher than 1200questions at 70% that’s the good range many students don’t know this, and they end up just studying a bunch of questions or just randomly watching videos or you know utilizing a lot of resources that particularly are not even on the NCLEX.
+So write it down anything, north is higher than 1200questions at 70% that’s a good range many students don’t know this, and they end up just studying a bunch of questions or just randomly watching videos or you know utilizing a lot of resources that particularly are not even on the NCLEX.

 – The Timeline

-So I always recommend people to go in with the mindset that you know this is a long-term marathon type of game but, it’s only 6 to 8weeks.
+So I always recommend people to go in with the mindset that you know this is a long-term marathon type of game but, it’s only 6 to 8 weeks.
 Once you “pass the NCLEX” you’re done, you never have to “take the NCLEX” ever again.

-The worst thing you do every 2years is just reapplied the bunch of CEUs that are really easy.
+The worst thing you do every 2years is just reapplying the bunch of CEUs that are really easy.
 So I always recommend this duration of time because it prevents burnout and it helps to spread your study method.

 Especially if you guys have failed the NCLEX before so, if you want to write this down the plan, basically breaks down into an AM session and a PM session.